 Continue to observe your learner and determine what she is doing independently.
 Use this as a guide to help you determine what you can teach her next.

-Play is an important way children learn and practice socials skills, however children with autism often need to be taught how to play.
+Play is an important way children learn and practice socials skills, but play can also be important to adolescents and adults.
+Leisure skills are a way for us all to unwind, fill time, and learn new skills.
+Autistic learners often don’t develop these skills without intervention.
 Depending on where your learner starts you may need to begin by teaching basic play skills before moving on to teach more complex skills that will improve their social skills.

 Why is it so important to teach play skills?

-Children with autism develop restricted independent and social play skills.
+Restricted interests is a core trait of autistic learners.
+Autistic learners often prefer to engage in a very small range of activities.
+Most of the time, this is fine; however, many learners benefit from finding new ways to explore their interests or finding ways to incorporate those interests into other activities.
 These literal thinkers also struggle with symbolic play.
-Restricted symbolic play can lead to difficulties with abstract language.
+Restricted symbolic play can lead to difficulties with abstract language and difficulties engaging socially with their peers.
 Failure to learn basic play and social skills may also lead to a cycle of decisions that can further inhibit your learner’s ability to learn and grow.

 Play is an important component of social interactions between young children.
-Joining in activities with their peers often requires specific teaching for children with autism.
-This form of instruction is not available within the general education classroom.
+Joining in activities with their peers often requires specific teaching.
+This form of instruction is often not available within the general education classroom.

-Children needing this level of intervention struggle in classrooms with their peers.
+Learners needing instruction on initiating and sustaining interactions with peers often struggle in classrooms or other social environments.
 Exclusion from the general education classroom compounds effects of limited interactions with peers.
 Without the availability of peers to interact with, their social deficits perpetuate.
 They lose the opportunity to practice social and communication skills during school hours.
-This cycle can continue through a child’s entire education.
+This cycle can continue through a learner’s entire education and into the work environment.

-Children learn valuable skills from watching their peers.
+Learners develop valuable skills from watching their peers.
 Peer modeling reduces the burden of explicit teaching of every skill.
-These skills include a variety of social, academic, and leisure skills.
+These skills include a variety of social, academic, leisure, and vocational skills.
 Placement in a restricted educational setting negates this opportunity.

 Learning Through Play